 Toxicokinetics and ADME:

 In order to determine how a toxic substance will affect the body, a series of tests on the drug’s absorption, distribution, metabolism, and excretion (ADME) are carried out.
 These studies often involve rats and mice, who are given the substance through means of intravenous injection, inhalation, topical application to the skin, or forced feeding.
 Actual systemic toxicity however depends on several variables: external dose; rate of exposure; ADME; and the intrinsic characteristics of the test material.
 All of these can be identified and modeled using computer and in vitro approaches.
 In vitro methods are especially useful for studies on the biological activity and mechanisms of toxic response of chemicals.
 Due to interspecies differences in metabolic enzymes, human-based models are vital for accurate predictions.
-However, despite this need, there are no endorsed alternatives to these tests at this time.

 Some chemicals and drugs are essentially nontoxic but become hazardous once ingested and metabolized by the body.
 For this reason, information from in vitro systems utilizing human cell lines, genetically engineered human cells, and subcellular components, as well as several computer-based systems (METEOR, Hazard Expert, Metabol Expert, COMPACT), are being utilized to detect metabolism-mediated toxicity.
 Because of the enormous species differences in metabolic parameters (especially between humans and rodents—the animals most frequently used for such tests), it is critical that such studies utilize human-based in vitro techniques and data for computer simulations.
 This is one area of toxicology for which animal models are widely acknowledged by toxicologists to be inappropriate.